 - Grate or shred the mangoes.

-making aam ka murabba
+Making aam ka murabba

 - Stir often so that the sugar does not crystallize and keep on simmering the mixture.

 - Keep on stirring and cooking till you get a 2 thread consistency.
-Switch off the flame.
-If you cook more then the murabba gets a thick sticky hard consistency.
+Turn off the heat.
+If you cook more then the murabba gets a thick, sticky and hard consistency.You can also cook until you get a 1 string consistency.